The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: LQP surfaces that are perturbations to magnetic mirrors

 We now consider small perturbations to the equilibrium magnetic-mirror solution,

 Since we work with linear equations with coefficients that are independent of $\alpha$, it is useful to expand in Fourier modes of $\alpha$,

 and similarly for $\delta \kappa$ and $\delta \tau$.
 We note that $m$ is restricted to integers, since $\alpha$ is an angle-like coordinate.
 For non-trivial results, we focus on the case where the perturbations are $\alpha$-dependent, so we ignore the $m=0$ mode.
 The $m=\pm1$ modes are particularly relevant for a toroidal geometry, since a positive $\delta \kappa$ on one side of the surface and a negative $\delta \kappa$ on the opposing side would lead to the surface `bending around'.
 This is akin to the Ackermann steering geometry for a turning car, where one wheel turns more than another.
-Additionally, non-zero $\delta \tau$ can be interpreted as the generator of a non-zero rotational transform $\iota$.
+Additionally, non-zero $\delta \tau$ can be interpreted as the generator of a non-zero rotational transform $\iota$, since adding torsion is required for the meridians of a surface of revolution to curve around the surface.

 Linearising the third surface equation \eqref{eq: rho_div_kappa_constraint} leads to $\delta \kappa_m = \gamma \delta \rho_m$.
 Substituting for $\delta \kappa_m$ in the other surface equations gives

 These two equations are equivalent to a fourth-order ODE in $l$, with $m$ as a parameter.